schesa/second-brain/Java/README.md

 Spring Application Context

+SpEL

+IoC Container

+Dependency Injection can be done via: Setter, Constructor, Interface(not supported by Spring)

+@Autowired can be user for: Field, Setter, Constructor(preffered)

 @Component - only Component is scanned.
 The other's interfaces are annotated with Component

 @Repository - catch persistence exceptions and rethrow them as Spring unchecked exceptions